Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 breaks up into two components: the bidegree $(1,1)$-part, which is and the bidegree $(0,2)$-part, which is

-We would like to apply the main theorem in this setting, but as it is formulated, it is not clear it can be applied, as we are not interested in general Maurer-Cartan elements, but only those of bidegree $(0,1)$.
+We would like to apply the main theorem in this setting, but as it is formulated, it is not clear it can be applied, as we are \nrt{only interested in Maurer-Cartan elements} of bidegree $(0,1)$.
 The naive thing to do here would be to take the graded Lie algebra $\mf g_{LbA}$ by forgetting the bigrading and only caring about the total degree (where we restrict to those where the unshifted bidegree is at least $(1,1)$).
-We show that this works. \item[ii)] Let $p\in M$.
-We now define the Lie subalgebra $\mf g_{LbA}(p,k)$ corresponding to fixed points of order $k\geq 0$.
-In bidegrees $(0,i)$ for $i = 0,1,2$ we see that $\mf g_{LbA}^{(0,i)} = \mf X(A^\vee[1])^i$.
-So we set as in section \ref{sec:exampleLiealg}.
-The compatibility with the Lie algebroid structure on $A$ will be an extra condition on the cocycles in the quotient complex.
-Now set $\mf g_{LbA}^{(1,0)}(p,k) =\mf g_{LbA}^{(1,0)},\mf g_{LbA}^{(2,0)}(p,k) = \mf g_{LbA}^{(2,0)}$, and
+We show that this works.